Wendy Hu, MD

 IN THIS ARTICLE

-Standard first-line (primary) therapy for myeloma involves corticosteroid therapy, with or without chemotherapy.
-Supportive care is frequently given in conjunction with treatment.
-However, current investigations may eventually change the approach to first-line treatment of myeloma to nonchemotherapeutic approaches.
+Standard first-line (primary) therapy for myeloma involves combinations of corticosteroid therapy and immunomodulatory agents, with or without chemotherapy drugs.
+Supportive care medication is frequently given in conjunction with such treatment.
 Sometimes radiation therapy is added for people with significant bone damage.

 Chemotherapy is the use of powerful drugs to kill cancer cells.
 Chemotherapy is a systemic therapy, meaning that it circulates through the bloodstream and affects almost all parts of the body.
 Ideally, chemotherapy can find and kill cancer cells throughout the body.

-Unfortunately, chemotherapy also affects healthy cells, which accounts for its well-known side effects.
+Unfortunately, chemotherapy also affects healthy cells, which can result in side effects.

 New therapies and novel ways to administer known therapies are continually under investigation for the treatment of multiple myeloma.
 These novel therapies come about as a result of favorable performance in earlier, monitored, national multi-institutional studies.
 Usually, a clinical trial is offered to patients in order to extend and confirm the earlier results of such studies.
 In order to receive such new therapies, a patient would have to agree to treatment by enrolling in a clinical trial.